Model-Free Nonlinear Feedback Optimization: Problem Formulation and Preliminaries

 Based on \eqref{eq:Vbound} and \eqref{eq:Vdecrease}, we can define the rate of change of the function value $V(x_k,u_k,d)$ as

 \begin{assumption} The rate of change $\mu$ satisfies $\mu < 1$. \end{assumption}

 A smaller $\mu$ implies a faster rate at which the system reaches its steady state.
-It is typically small in sampled-data settings with large sampling periods\cite{belgioioso2021sampled}.
+For instance, to obtain a satisfactory $\mu$ in sampled-data settings, a feasible approach is to tune the sampling period above a lower bound determined by various factors (e.g., time constants, delays, or non-minimum phase behavior) of plant dynamics\cite[Lemma~2]{belgioioso2021sampled}.
 A formal interpretation of this constant will be presented later in Lemma~\ref{lem:expectedLyapunovFuncDecrease}.